ChrisHeiden/Ikarus/client/README.md

-# Project Ikarus - Client
+# Project Icarus - Client

 The client will be visulize Twitter information in a curtain way